paulburton0/osmandtracker/README.md

 # Prerequisites

+## Google Maps API Key

+You must obtain a Google Maps JavaScript API Key.
+Go to https://developers.google.com/maps/documentation/javascript/get-api-key to get a key and record the key in routes/index.js as below:

+    const apiKey = 'YOUR KEY HERE';

 ## Android

 In order to record tracks, you must have the OSMAnd app installed on an Android device.